ChuksJoshuaa/django-chat-app/README.md

 ## Getting started

-- Clone the repo and cd into the project directory.
+- Clone the repo and cd into the project directory..

 - Ensure you have Python 3 and Postgres installed and create a virtual environment and activate it..